From the full Irish to curry chips, what Irish comfort foods do you crave?

 Whose mum makes the best stew?
 I’ll let you all argue that out while I eat my portion.
 Stew is perfect on a cold winter night and is sure to comfort you.

 Bangers and Mash (Irish Sausage and Mash)

-If have sausage and mash you will be satisfied.
+Prepare to be satisfied with some sausage and mash.
 It’s always nice to add some baked beans to the dish to make it even more comforting.